w-chang/ae353-sp24/docs/README.md

-### 4. Install condynsate in a Miniconda virtual environment
+#### 4. Install condynsate in a Miniconda virtual environment in Windows
 To install condynsate in a Miniconda virtual environment, open **Anaconda Prompt (Miniconda3)** and run the command

 ```bash